temap/terraform-aws-runs-on/README.md

 > - **ECR:** ~$0.10/GB-month for storage
 > - **Runners:** EC2 costs vary by instance type and usage (pay only for what you use)

+## Resource Tags

+All resources are tagged with `runs-on-stack-name` and `runs-on-resource` for discovery by the CLI and App Runner service.
+Do not remove these tags.

 # Architecture

 ```mermaid